-I have a new project that I’m calling the Cheese Orphan Project until I come up with a better name.
-The object is simple: try as many different cheeses as possible, and record it through photos and concise reviews of the flavor.
-The reason it is called Cheese Orphan Project is that the grocery store I go to, Central Market, has a small basket in their cheese section called “cheese orphans.”
+The object of the Cheese Orphan Project is simple: try as many different cheeses as possible, and record it through photos and pithy reviews of the flavor.
+My favorite grocery store has a small basket in their cheese section called “cheese orphans.”
 This is where leftover bits of cheese sell for $1-3, much like the fabric remnant section at Joann.
 I always find different cheeses I’ve never heard of there waiting for me, and it’s inexpensive enough to try a fun cheese or two every time.

 2/25/18: Onetik Ossau.
 My first thought was that it was sour, then creamy.
 It is not a salty cheese.
 Its texture is smooth and soft.

 2/26/18: Smoked mozzarella.
 It’s much firmer than fresh mozzarella, and the smokiness makes it almost meaty.

 2/28/18: Grana Padano Stravecchio.
 Aged 2 years.
 Hard, dry, and salty, and close to parmesan.

 3/11/18: Ginseng and garlic jack.
 Kindred creamery.
 Pretty creamy with interesting “bits” here and there.